wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The amazing chat platform for Live Support and Group Chat!
+All you need to engage your visitors, ready in 2 minutes.

 == Description ==